 Small steps that help us walk in God’s protective care

-It also helps to create small rhythms that make wise safety tangible.
+You can also create small rhythms for safety.
 Before bedtime, do a quiet home walk-through: check doors, turn off the stove, set what you’ll need for morning.
 Offer a short prayer over each room, asking for peace.
 Another approach is to keep a short list of people you’re concerned about and pray for one name each day, sending a brief note of encouragement when you can.

 If anxiety feels persistent, please don’t carry it alone.
 Invite trusted support—a friend from church, a counselor, or a small group—to pray with you.
 God often protects us through community.
 And if you’re unsure what faithful next step to take, this prayer for wisdom in uncertain moments may help give words to what you need.
 As you go, remember that protection isn’t only about avoiding harm; it is also about being kept in God’s love, strengthened to do the good before you.